BioBoost/mobile-development-for-android/hello_android_world/hello_android_world.md

 # Hello Android World

+For the development of Android applications we will make use of an IDE (Integrated Development Environment) called Android Studio.
+This is the official standard and is considered the best (only) option out there.

+## Android Studio

+Android Studio is the official IDE for Google's Android operating system, built based on JetBrains' IntelliJ IDEA software and designed specifically for Android development.
+It is available for download on Windows, macOS and Linux based operating systems.
+It is a replacement for the Eclipse Android Development Tools (ADT) as primary IDE for native Android application development.

+The current stable version is 2.3.3, released in June 2017.
+Next major update, version 3.0, is in preview stage as of August 2017.

+Since we love working on the edge, we will be using the preview version, eagerly awaiting the stable release of it.
+Navigate to (https://sillevl.gitbooks.io/software-installation-guide)[https://sillevl.gitbooks.io/software-installation-guide] and follow the installation guide to install the latest Android Studio 3.0 version.

+### Some cool features

+Android Studio has some cool and fancy features, some of which are:

+* **Fast and feature-rich emulator:** Install and run your apps faster than with a physical device and test your app on virtually any Android device configuration: Android phones, Android tablets, Android Wear, and Android TV devices.
+The new Android Emulator 2.0 is faster than ever and allows you to dynamically resize the emulator and access a suite of sensor controls.

+* **Intelligent code editor:** Write better code, work faster, and be more productive with an intelligent code editor that helps you each step of the way.
+Android Studio is built on IntelliJ and is capable of advanced code completion, refactoring, and code analysis.

+* **Instant Run:** Push code and resource changes to your app running on a device or emulator and see the changes instantly come to life.
+Instant Run dramatically speeds up your edit, build, and run cycles, keeping you "in the flow."

+* **Robust and flexible build system:** Easily configure your project to include code libraries and generate multiple build variants from a single project.
+With Gradle, Android Studio offers high-performance build automation, robust dependency management, and customizable build configurations.

+* **Develop for all Android devices:** Target multiple form factors with a single project to easily share code among your different versions of your app.
+Android Studio provides a unified environment to develop apps for Android phones, tablets, Android Wear, Android TV, and Android Auto.

+* **Code templates and GitHub integration:** Start projects with code templates for patterns such as navigation drawer and view pagers, or import Google code samples from GitHub.
+Android Studio's project wizards make it easier than ever to add code in a new project.

+### Choosing a Target Version

 Before we start with the development of Android applications we will need to decide on which version of Android we will focus.
-For this it's best to take a look at which version is currently deployed on the most devices.
+For this it's best to take a look at which version is currently deployed on most devices.
 As can be seen in the chart below this would be version 6.0 or Marshmallow.

 ![Version Usage[^1]](img/version_usage.png)